r10u3/lego_rc_ir_multitool/README.md

 ## Introduction

 This project is part of using a Raspberry Pi as a [Lego:tm: PowerFunctions](docs/Lego_Protocol.md) controller.
 In my case, I use a headless Raspberry Pi 1 version 2, with Raspbian Bullseye.
 I also use a simple transmitter using an IR LED and a simple circuit (see [rc_transmitter](docs/rc_transmitter.md) for more details).
 > **Note:** Technically, the app can use any remote configuration, not just Lego.
-Except for the RPiGPIO which is coded for pulse distance encoding ([see pulse distance modulation](https://www.phidgets.com/docs/IR_Remote_Control_Guide)).
+Except for the IR_RPiGPIO which is coded for pulse distance encoding ([see pulse distance modulation](https://www.phidgets.com/docs/IR_Remote_Control_Guide)).
 Although it should be open to any pulse distance encoding.
+The IR_PiIR tool, on the other hand, is hardcoded for 16 bits for the HEX and RAW modes.

 There are four IR tools that I found that work with Python and I use in this project (in the order I learnt them):
 * LIRC: